 Following each QSEC auction, or following a PARCA or IP PARCA being agreed, demand for Incremental Obligated Entry Capacity will be identified.
-If Incremental Obligated Entry Capacity is not released then no further action need be taken by National Grid.
+If Incremental Obligated Entry Capacity is not released then no further action need be taken by National Gas Transmission.

-If, in accordance with the ECR, National Grid considers that it is appropriate to release Incremental Obligated Entry Capacity then the methodology in this Statement shall be applied to see whether the quantity of Incremental Obligated Entry Capacity required to be released can be reduced through Entry Capacity Substitution.
+If, in accordance with the ECR, National Gas Transmission considers that it is appropriate to release Incremental Obligated Entry Capacity then the methodology in this Statement shall be applied to see whether the quantity of Incremental Obligated Entry Capacity required to be released can be reduced through Entry Capacity Substitution.

 In respect of any QSEC or Annual Yearly auction, capacity will only be considered available for substitution after all qualifying bids for existing capacity have been satisfied, i.e. capacity will be allocated at the ASEP where bids are placed before being substituted to another ASEP.
 For the avoidance of doubt in the event that an incremental signal is received and substitution analysis is undertaken prior to the completion of the Annual Yearly auction for an IP ASEP, capacity at that IP ASEP will not be considered as available for substitution.